-Location Level of growth supported by current evidence Constrained development Growth Triangle At least 1,600 dwellings (plus 200 exemplar at Rackheath prior to Postwick junction improvements) New employment allocation at Rackheath Smaller sites in Broadland NPA Delivery of the smaller sites allowance will be dealt with on a site by site basis Broadland Business Park Development of existing allocation and new allocation (approx. 18ha, including about 50,000m 2 B1) Airport area New employment location alternatives to the NDR could help to facilitate growth without compromising the spatial vision and objectives of the JCS.
-Therefore, the analysis would need to cover capacity of all infrastructure, not just road capacity, the implications of particular sites, and the nature of the proposed development.
-It will be essential that the growth is delivered in accordance with the overall strategy, taking account of its wider impact across the Norwich area, including a full range
+Location Level of growth supported by current evidence Development that can come forward in advance of improvements to Postwick Junction: Growth Triangle 1440 committed dwellings in the Sprowston Fringe Rackheath 200 dwellings on the proposed exemplar development at Rackheath (in addition to 94 existing consented dwellings) Further development that can come forward following improvements to Postwick Junction and in advance of confirmation of delivery of the NDR: Growth Triangle At least 1600 dwellings Broadland Business Park Development of existing allocation and new allocation (approx. 18ha including c50,000m2 B1) Development that cannot come forward until confirmation of delivery of the NDR: Growth Triangle All remaining housing in the Growth Triangle and new employment allocation at Rackheath Airport Area New employment allocation not just road capacity, the implications of particular sites, and the nature of the proposed development.
+It will be essential that the growth is delivered in accordance with the overall strategy, taking account of its wider impact across the Norwich area, including a full range of infrastructure provision, services and high-quality public transport and walking/cycling provision.

-- of infrastructure provision, services and high-quality public transport and walking/cycling provision. - 7.18 Development beyond the pre-NDR threshold established through the AAP process will not be possible without a commitment to the NDR.
+7.18 Development beyond the pre-NDR threshold established through the AAP process will not be possible without a commitment to the NDR.
 If it becomes clear that there is no possibility of the timely construction of the NDR, a review of the JCS proposals for the growth triangle and the implications for the strategy as a whole would be triggered.